 Stash has rated Social Media Mania a moderate-risk investment.

 That said, this fund focuses on one sector, which is the social media component of the technology industry.
-Stash recommends that owners of this fund diversify their portfolio with the Stash foundation fund Moderate Mix as well as funds that follow other sectors, such as Blue Chips, Live Long and Prosper or Clean and Green.
+Stash recommends that owners of this fund diversify their portfolio with the Stash foundation fund Moderate Mix as well as funds that follow other sectors, such as Blue Chips, Doctor, Doctor or Clean and Green.

 - Social media is one of the tech industry’s hottest growth sectors.

 - Social Media Mania is a fund (ETF) that offers you exposure to some of the biggest social media companies, such as Facebook, Twitter, and Google.